Refresher on bash with Orange Pi specifics

 print("Hello world!")

-After installing open the VSCode command palette (Ctrl + Shift + p ) and type SFTP.
-Select SFTP: Config
+After installing open the VSCode command palette (Ctrl + Shift + p ) and type SFTP

 After setting this up you can save the Python file again and notice the successful upload in the bottom of VSCode.